Abdallah-Afifi/Experimental-Verification-and-Analysis-of-Sorting-Algorithms/Design/Architecture Design.md

 Properties: None
 Methods:
 - GenerateVector: Generates a random permutation vector of size N, where N is the input parameter 'size'.
 Returns the generated vector.
+- GetEntropy: Gets the entropy of a vector and returns it as a double.

 Class: SortTester
 Description: Utility class for testing sorting algorithms using random permutation arrays of various sizes